galeraga/3D-semantic-parsing/README.md

 ![pred](https://user-images.githubusercontent.com/97680577/178548230-2db7c2bf-fe93-4af2-aef7-a50eab6d2d4e.png)

-If we check the [documentation](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.jaccard_score.html) we can see that it explains that this problem can happen.
+If we check the [Scikit documentation](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.jaccard_score.html) we can see that it explains that this problem can happen.

 ## Main Conclusions